-To examine this behavior, the [CLS] token extracted from the pretrained encoder with a masking ratio of 40\% at epoch 1400 was adopted as the latent descriptor for each RVE in the pretraining dataset.
-These latent vectors were subsequently projected onto a two-dimensional manifold using UMAP for visualization~\cite{mcinnes2018umap}.
+To examine this behavior, the [CLS] token extracted from the encoder pretrained with a 40\% masking ratio for 1400 epochs was used as the latent descriptor for each RVE in the pretraining dataset.
+These latent vectors were then projected onto a two-dimensional manifold using Uniform Manifold Approximation and Projection (UMAP) for visualization~\cite{mcinnes2018umap}.
 As shown in Fig.~\ref{fig:pt_umap}, the resulting latent distribution appears broadly and smoothly distributed, without evident clustering or collapse into localized regions.
 This observation indicates that the pretrained encoder maps the diverse set of crystallographic textures into a well-spread latent space, preserving continuity across the dataset.

 Such a smoothly populated latent space suggests that the encoder avoids degenerative representations and maintains sufficient expressiveness to accommodate texture variability.
 This property is particularly important for downstream transfer, where interpolation within the latent space is expected to correspond to meaningful variations in microstructural and texture-related features.